-Georgy Ivanovich Shilin (1896–1938) — a Soviet prose writer, participant in World War I. His first book was positively reviewed by Maxim Gorky, and the peak of his creativity took place in the 1920s-30s, after which the author was forgotten...
+Georgy Ivanovich Shilin (1896–1938) — a Soviet prose writer, participant of World War I. His first book was positively evaluated by Maxim Gorky, and the peak of his creativity came in the 1920s–30s, after which the author was forgotten for...

-Georgy Ivanovich Shilin (1896–1938) — a Soviet prose writer, participant in World War I. His first book was positively reviewed by Maxim Gorky, and the peak of his creativity took place in the 1920s-30s, after which the author was forgotten for a long time.
+Georgy Ivanovich Shilin (1896–1938) — a Soviet prose writer, participant of World War I. His first book was positively evaluated by Maxim Gorky, and the peak of his creativity came in the 1920s–30s, after which the author was forgotten for a long time.

 Be the first to know about our current discounts, offers and new products!